Visit Dr. Ciborowski's Lab

 Research in the Proteomics Laboratory is focused on the correlation of structure and function of proteins, their receptors and the impact of posttranslational modifications on their functions.
 Unlike genes, which all use the same code, each protein has unique physical properties, preventing attempts to develop a single method to study their structure and function in living organisms.

-Our effort is to use a proteomics approach in understanding molecular mechanisms of pathological processes and to apply this information in designing new strategies for disease prevention, early diagnosis, and control.
+Our effort is to use a proteomics and system biology approach supported by bioinformatics analyses to understand molecular mechanisms of pathological processes and apply this information to designing new strategies for disease prevention, early diagnosis, and control.
+Our primary model is the macrophage, which is a major component of the innate immunity system, and we are using state-of-the-art techniques in proteomics to investigate the following:

-The third project is focused on microglia and their production of inflammatory neurotoxic products that follow viral-infected and immune activation incite neuronal damage leading to HIV-1-associated dementia (HAD).
+- Project 3 is focused on macrophages and microglia and their production of neurotoxic products that follow viral-infection and immune activation, which incite neuronal damage leading to HIV-1-neurocognitive disorders (HAND).
+This project is mostly focused on biomarker discovery using global proteomics profiling.

 - J. Wiederin, R. Donahoe, J. Anderson, F. Yu, H. Fox, P. Ciborowski* and H.E.
 Gendelman.
 Changes in the Plasma Proteome Follows Chronic Opiate Administration In Simian Immunodeficiency Virus Infected Rhesus Macaques.
 Drug and Alcohol Dependence, 2012, 120:105-12, PMCID: PMC3245805. *- corresponding author.